nicolevanderhoeven/doing-it-in-public/content/index.md

 - Optimal quitting and exit criteria for learning in public
 - Burnout and overwork
 - Art vs Exhibitionism
 - When is feedback noise?
+When you should stop caring what people think.
+- Oversharing and maintaining privacy

 ### Chapter 9.
 How to learn in private